Heritage Hills High School: History

 The board of trustees of the North Spencer County School Corporation selected the name for a new high school in November 1971.
 Heritage Hills High School in Lincoln City, Indiana, was established in 1972, combining Dale High School with Chrisney High School.
-Students from Dale and Chisney merged in the new building that opened in January 1973 and was dedicated in November that year.
+Students from Dale and Chrisney merged in the new building that opened in January 1973 and was dedicated in November that year.

 The school was built on part of the land grant originally owned by Thomas and Nancy Hanks Lincoln.

 In 1997, the school board hired Construction Control Inc., of Fort Wayne, to manage renovation and construction at Heritage Hills, including construction of a middle school as well as complete renovation of the existing high school and industrial arts buildings and remodeling of the school's athletic facilities.
 Early estimates of costs exceeding $13.5 million were revised to $12.5 million once the design phase was completed.
 Work began in March 1999, and according to Superintendent Ron Etienne, the original building had few permanent walls to accommodate an "open classroom" concept of school design, a concept out of favor more than two decades later.
 In 2001, renovations and remodeling were completed.

 In May 2020, long-time principal Nick Alcorn was honored on his retirement, following 32 years at Heritage Hills.
 The new administration includes Principal Jeff Cochren, Assistant Principal since 2009, and newly hired Assistant Principal Kate Kress.